ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #1-april-2025-all-version-dates-metadata}

 **Trust Domain Extensions for confidential computing.** In select regions, you can now enable [Intel&reg; Trust Domain Extensions (TDX)](/docs/vpc?topic=vpc-about-confidential-computing-vpc#confidential-computing-vpc-with-tdx).
-When [retrieving an instance](/apidocs/vpc-metadata#get-instance), the `confidential_compute_mode` property will have the value `tdx` if it is enabled for this virtual server instance.
+If it is enabled for this virtual server instance, then when [retrieving an instance](/apidocs/vpc-metadata#get-instance), the `confidential_compute_mode` property has the value `tdx`.
 For more information, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#1-april-2025).

 ## 12 November 2024
 {: #12-november-2024-metadata}